Bishop's University: History

 The president, appointed by the board, was to perform institutional leadership and provide a link between the senate and the board of governors.
 In the early part of the twentieth century, professional education expanded beyond the traditional fields of theology, law, and medicine, while graduate training based on specialized course work and the completion of a research thesis was introduced.
 The policy of university education initiated in the 1960s responded to population pressure and the belief that higher education was a key to social justice and economic productivity for individuals and for society.

 On December 9, 1993, a Sesquicentennial Convocation was held in Centennial Theatre.
 Governor General of Canada Ray Hnatyshyn presented the Coat of Arms and Flag and signed and presented the Letters Patent of Bishop's University.

-In 2007, enrolment had shrunk by 14 percent and was "falling like a stone," then-Principal Michael Goldbloom told The Montreal Gazette after he was hired in 2008.
+In 2007, enrolment had shrunk by 14 per cent and was "falling like a stone," then-Principal Michael Goldbloom told The Montreal Gazette after he was hired in 2008.
 Furthermore, campus morale was low after a 41-day strike by staff and a lock-out of faculty.
 The university had a $1.4 million operating deficit and was relying on a $9 million line of credit to remain solvent, prompting rumours that the university would close.
-By 2010, however, Bishop's rebounded as enrolment shot up by 20 percent after new leadership was hired and aggressive student recruitment efforts were instituted.
+By 2010, however, Bishop's rebounded as enrolment shot up by 20 per cent after new leadership was hired and aggressive student recruitment efforts were instituted.
 The university's finances also improved significantly.

 Language officials in Quebec announced in October 2023 that Canadian students from outside Quebec who come to study at a university in the province will pay twice as much in tuition beginning in the fall of 2024.
 The new policy would disproportionately affect the province's three English-language universities.
 Citing the potential loss of 30% of the student body, Sébastien Lebel-Grenier, Bishop's principal and vice-chancellor, told the Montreal Gazette, "That’s more than significant — for Bishop’s, it could mean an existential threat."
 The CAQ government announced shortly thereafter that it is looking at various scenarios to maintain the vitality of Bishop's as many in the business and political communities have called for an exemption for Bishop's.
 At a news conference on Nov.
 24, 2023, Quebec Premier Francois Legault announced that Bishop's University will be "exempted" from the proposed tuition hikes for out-of-province students at Quebec's universities.